tmp2tmp/eee/docs/oop_featured.md

 </p>

 And a vane::multi_func itself - as a parameter passed as `this' pointer - is a virtual argument.
-<br>: &nbsp; this gives the virtual function objects polymorphism of specialization sets -
+<br>: &nbsp; this implies the virtual function objects themselves are polymorphic of specialization sets -
 i.e.  a virtual function object [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations.